NOTE: Analysis is mixed in with the relation of

 scene involving an actor who in Mulholland Drive had been

 confronted with a similar phantom.
-Not only that, but two sheafs of
+Not only that, but just as with the hit arranged at Winkie's, two sheafs of

-money are involved in this scene, Duncan handing them over to Roger for
+money are involved, Duncan handing them over to Roger for

 a girl who "has the job".
 Whoever it is who has "this job", as cash is